lethal233/course-collections/README.md

 # course-collections

-This repo contains links to course repositories (project, assignments, labs, etc.) owned by lethal233 at Southern University of Science and Technology (SUSTech).
+This repo contains links to course repositories (project, assignments, labs, etc.) owned by lethal233 at Southern University of Science and Technology (SUSTech) during 2018-2022 Academic years.
 It is considered as a collection repo.

 Repo contains:
 - Course project